 It doesn’t have to be recent

-Those who are suffering, whether they believe themselves to be a victim or not, are not just those who are experiencing abuse and violence right now.
-They could have suffered sexual abuse or violence in the past and this is still having an affect on them.
+Survivors, whether they believe themselves to be a victim or not, are not just those who are experiencing abuse and violence right now.
+They could be survivors of sexual abuse or violence in the past and this is still having an affect on them.

-Victims and survivors need to know and understand that they can take action, get help and support.
-Hopefully, with more people sharing their experiences, it will raise awareness and sufferers will look for support.
+Survivors need to know and understand that they can take action, get help and support.
+Hopefully, with more people sharing their experiences, it will raise awareness and survivors will look for support.
 You can do your part too.
 Share this article and the links below with anyone you think might be in need of support.
 They may not even realise they need help.

 Help is out there

-If you are a victim or a survivor of sexual violence there are lots of services out there that can support you.
+If you are a survivor of sexual violence there are lots of services out there that can support you.
 Here are just a few of them: